-At Mary Monson Solicitors we have experience of dealing with this type of allegation, from a misstatement on a mortgage or loan application, to statements made by sales representatives of a company whose directors alone know that the product or service will not be delivered.
-We have been acting in fraud cases since the 1980s, and have experience of showing the alternative narrative to a jury.
 Mistakes can be made in business dealings and negotiations which are only really obvious in hindsight.
 It does not always follow that this is fraud.
 Sometimes an innocent employee or associate can end up as the fall guy and face Serious Fraud Office or Police investigation as a result of the actions of another person who doesn't even appear in the prosecution's case.
-It is a fraud solicitor's job to know the difference between a jury being shown either dishonest misrepresentations or honest statements which turned out to be mistakes, and also recognising who is really responsible for the criminality where the client is an innocent, if sometimes naive individual.
+It is a fraud solicitor's job to know the difference between a dishonest misrepresentation or an honest statement which turned out to be a mistake.

-Section 2 Fraud Act 2006 sets out the framework of the classic fraud offence.
+Section 2 of the Fraud Act 2006 gives the fraud by misrepresentation solicitors the framework of the offence.
 The offence usually consists of some sort of dishonest statement made to gain something or so that someone else makes a loss.
 This offence is one that will often apply to an offence committed in business.
 The four necessary elements that must be proved in order to result in a conviction are:

 A representation must be made